Ruofei29/Udactiy-Deep-Learning-Nanodegree/README.md

 # Udactiy-Deep-Learning-Nanodegree

+Successfully completed this Nanodegree on May 24, 2017, see the [certificate](https://drive.google.com/file/d/0B1_9KVZI9SLVQ0oxeDlQaVpvMnc/view?usp=sharing)

 ## Nanodegree Overview
 This Nanodegree teaches us the foundation of deep learning.
 Please click [here](https://www.udacity.com/course/deep-learning-nanodegree-foundation--nd101) for more info about the Nanodegree.